aisingapore/PeekingDuck/docs/source/tutorials/01_hello_cv.rst

    - draw.poses         # draw skeletal poses
    - output.screen

-Now do a ``peekingduck run`` and you will see yourself onscreen.
+Now do a :greenbox:`peekingduck run` and you will see yourself onscreen.
 Move your hands around and see PeekingDuck tracking your poses.

-To exit, click to select the video window and press ``q``.
+To exit, click to select the video window and press :greenbox:`q`.

 .. note::